the-events-calendar/events-elasticsearch/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Elasticsearch Integration is an add-on for The Events Calendar, Community Events, Event Tickets, and Tickets Plus.
-Users submitting events via Community Events can now add tickets to their events, and the site admin can collect fees from ticket sales.
+Elasticsearch Integration is an add-on for The Events Calendar and Events Calendar PRO.

 == Description ==